Afternoon Tea dates will be posted at 10 am on the following dates:

 Fee: $60.00 (includes tax and gratuity)

 Have a sunny corner on your stoop or deck for some herbs?
 Join us and plant your own culinary garden.
-Class will include various shaped resin planters, your personal choice of an assortment of culinary herbs (choice of 3 or 6), a review of their uses, planting and care and handouts.
+Class will include various shaped resin planters, your personal choice of an assortment of six herbs, a review of their uses, planting and care and handouts.
 Please dress for the weather and bring garden gloves.

 6:30 - 8:00 pm